wirtzdan/website/content/blog/hello-world/index.md

 ---
-title: "Hello world, this is a new blog"
+title: "Hello world, this is my new blog"
 date: "2015-05-01T22:12:03.284Z"
 subtitle: "Why I'm writing here and what goals I have"
 ---

-Hello Internet, this is my first blog.

 It all started when a friend of mine got excited about building [his first website](https://www.quechup.me/).
 I joined along to help him and was intrigued to work on my website at the same time.